fadiabdelrahim/Active-Directory/README.md

-# Active-Directory
+# <p align="center"> Active-Directory

 ## Introduction

 Setting up a home lab environment for Active Directory is an excellent way to gain hands-on experience with directory services, user management, and network configuration.
 This project outlines a step-by-step process to create a basic home lab running Active Directory using VirtualBox.
 The setup includes the installation of Windows Server 2019 as a domain controller and Windows 10 as a client machine.
-This guide also covers the automation of user account creation using PowerShell scripts.
+This guide also covers the automation of user account creation using PowerShell script.

 ## Overview